-- (a) Each utility shall file form F-22 with the commission: - (1) Annually; and - (2) Whenever any changes occur to the information included in the form F-22 filing. - (b) Each utility shall include on form F-22: - (1) A caption identifying the report; - (2) Name of utility filing the report; - (3) Person's name and address to receive annual report form; - (4) Person's name and address to receive the utility assessment fee notice; - (5) The names and titles of the principal officers of the company; and - (6) The full name, title and signature of the employee who supervised the preparation of the report.
+- (a) Each utility shall file form F-22 with the commission: - (1) Annually; and - (2) Whenever any changes occur to the information included in the form F-22 filing. - (b) Each utility shall include on form F-22: - (1) A caption identifying the report; - (2) Name of utility filing the report; - (3) Person's name and address to receive annual report form; - (4) Person's name and address to receive the utility assessment fee notice; - (5) The names and titles of the principal officers of the company; and - (6) The full name, title and signature of the employee who supervised the preparation of the report- and the date the report was signed.